anshulsathe/Port-Scanner/README.md

 # Port-Scanner
-Steps for scanning an IP for open ports using nmap library in python:
+Steps for scanning an IP for status of ports using nmap library in python:

 1. Select begin and end port
 2. Set target IP which will be your attacker's IP